yOOs-dz/yOOs-dz/README.md

 - 👋 Hi, I’m @yOOs-dz.
-Architect and PhD student in Architecture.
+Architect, Assistant Professor at the Architecture Department- University of Biskra.
+Algeria.
-- 👀 I’m interested in Architectural and urban design methods, statistical analysis with R and GIS
+- 👀 I’m interested in Architectural and urban design methods, statistical analysis with R and GIS.
-- 🌱 I’m currently learning Exploratory Data Analysis from John Hopkins University through Coursera.
+- 🌱 Graduated from Exploratory Data Analysis from John Hopkins University through Coursera and AllInAfrica Program.
 - 💞️ I’m looking to collaborate on GIS, urban design methods and R codes.
 - 📫 Please find me on :
     [LinkedIn] : https://www.linkedin.com/in/youcef-mokrane-893b40176/